 Iran is a theocracy, which means that its complex and unorthodox political system combines elements of both modern Islamic religious hierarchies with democracy, with a vast network of elected and non-elected institutions influencing the decision-making process in the power structure.
 At the very top of this politico-religious system lies the Supreme Leader, i.e., the Ayatollah, who is usually chosen from among the senior members of the ulema.
-He is also the de facto leader of the Executive.
+He is also the de facto leader of the executive.
 The Ayatollah performs a host of other functions, such as overseeing the military as well as the appointment of military and judicial leaders, supervising the constitution, which is written and often revised per the Shariah laws, and creating all the state's policies.
 He also appoints the senior commanders of the Iranian Revolutionary Guards.

-An 86-member body comprising senior clergymen known as the Assembly of Experts elects the Supreme Leader.
-The Assembly is charged with reviewing the work of the Supreme Leader.
+An eighty-six-member body comprising senior clergymen known as the Assembly of Experts elects the Supreme Leader.
+The assembly is charged with reviewing the work of the Supreme Leader.
 It can, in principle, dismiss him from office, but such an event has never happened, mainly due to the increasing powers of the Supreme Leader over the years.
-Due to the closed nature of the Iranian government system and the fact that all notes of the Assembly's biannual meetings are confidential, it is not possible to determine how carefully the Assembly monitors the activities of the Supreme Leader.
+Due to the closed nature of the Iranian government system and the fact that all notes of the assembly's biannual meetings are confidential, it is not possible to determine how carefully the assembly monitors the activities of the Supreme Leader.

-The only two bodies in Iran that are elected by the people directly through Universal Adult Franchise are the post of the President and the Majlis (Parliament).
-The President is officially the leader of the Executive, but in reality, his position is second to the Supreme leader.
-Iran's President is elected for four years, with the requirement being that he must be a Shiite Muslim.
-The powers of the President have varied over the years, with many observers speculating that the political whims of the Supreme leader take precedence over almost every decision of the President (Bruno, 2008).
-The Majlis, or the Parliament, is a 290-member body of deputies who represent Iran's 30 provinces.
+The only two bodies in Iran that are elected by the people directly through Universal Adult Franchise are the posts of the president and the majlis (parliament).
+The president is officially the leader of the executive, but in reality, his position is second to that of the Supreme leader.
+Iran's president is elected for four years, with the requirement being that he must be a Shiite Muslim.
+The powers of the president have varied over the years, with many observers speculating that the political whims of the Supreme leader take precedence over almost every decision of the president (Bruno, 2008).
+The majlis, or the parliament, is a 290-member body of deputies who represent Iran's thirty provinces.
 They are tasked with introducing and passing legislation.
-The members are elected for 4-year terms, and 5 seats are reserved for religious minorities.
+The members are elected for four-year terms, and five seats are reserved for religious minorities.
 However, the approval of the candidates by the Council of Guardians (the most influential body in Iran) is more important than the approval by the people (Bruno, 2008).

-The most influential body controlling the Iranian state is the un-elected yet extremely powerful Council of Guardians(CoG), which comprises 12 members - 6 theologians appointed directly by the Supreme Leader and six jurists approved by the Majlis.
-They review all legislation passed by the Parliament as well as candidates for election as per Islamic law, thereby overriding the powers of the Parliament and once again reiterating the supremacy of religion over the political system of Iran.
-Some of their interventions include - in the 1980s, the CoG forcefully intervened to prevent laws passed by the Parliament regarding land reforms.
+The most influential body controlling the Iranian state is the unelected yet extremely powerful Council of Guardians (CoG), which comprises twelve members - six theologians appointed directly by the Supreme Leader and six jurists approved by the majlis.
+They review all legislation passed by the parliament as well as candidates for election as per Islamic law, thereby overriding the powers of the Parliament and once again reiterating the supremacy of religion over the political system of Iran.
+Some of their interventions include - in the 1980s, the CoG forcefully intervened to prevent laws passed by the parliament regarding land reforms.
 In 2002, they also rejected legislation that would have limited the use of forced confessions in criminal trials.